lukasmalkmus/dbapi/README.md

     - `.Get()`

 ### Contributing
 Feel free to submit PRs or to fill Issues.
-Every help is appreciated.
+Every kind of help is appreciated.

 ### License
 (c) Lukas Malkmus, 2016

-Distributed under MIT License (`�The MIT License`�).
+Distributed under MIT License (`The MIT License`).

 See [LICENSE](LICENSE) for more information.